HMS Archer (P264): URNU service

 Archer became the training ship of the Aberdeen URNU in 1991, succeeding Chaser.
 The role of a training ship within an URNU is to provide opportunities for students to receive practical training and gain experience afloat.
 Archer's programme is generally divided into two durations of training – a weekend or the longer deployments that take place during the university Easter and summer holidays.

-Deployments in the Easter and summer holidays venture further afield, Archer has visited ports from the Western Isles and east coast of Britain to the Republic of Ireland, the Netherlands, Norway and the Baltic.
+Deployments in the Easter and summer venture further afield, Archer has visited ports from the Western Isles and east coast of Britain to Ireland, the Netherlands, Norway and the Baltic.
 These longer deployments are often undertaken in company with other ships such as Example and Explorer.

 Between 1991 and 1993 she was commanded by (then) Lieutenant John Clink who subsequently achieved flag rank.

 The Aberdeen URNU operated from 1967 until 2012 before being moved to Edinburgh.
 In the summer of 2012, the ship was moved to Rosyth Dockyard to serve with URNU East Scotland and to increase the presence of the RN in Edinburgh.

 In June 2017, Archer, in company with HM Ships Smiter, Ranger and Exploit, deployed to the Baltic to take part in the NATO BALTOPS exercise, the first time that Royal Navy P2000s have been involved in such an exercise.

+These deployments have continued with ARCR reaching the Eastern Baltic and the Barents Sea regularly over the following 8 years shifting more to the developing Coastal Warfare Concept, and accommodating a reduced number of URNU students, often running with RN regulars under training in their place.
+The small nature of the platforms provides an enhanced 1 on 1 training opportunity for our SFT(X) IWOs.

 Crew composition

 Archer is permanently crewed by five RN personnel, and is captained by a lieutenant.
-Chief petty officer fills the role of executive officer and a Petty Officer is the marine engineering officer, and the yeoman and Deputy Marine engineering officer are junior rates of the appropriate service branches.
-With students embarked (up to a maximum of 10), a training officer is usually present who is typically a RNR lieutenant or sub-lieutenant.
+Chief petty officer fills the role of Executive Officer (XO) and Marine Engineering Officer (MEO).
+The Deputy Marine Engineering Officer (DMEO) and Navigators Yeoman (NY) are junior rates of the appropriate service branches.
+With additionals embarked (up to a maximum of 15), the ship regularly operates with a crew of 10.